AP Explains: Removal of mines from Korean Demilitarized Zone

 Under deals signed by their defense chiefs on the sidelines of a September summit between North Korean leader Kim Jong Un and South Korean President Moon Jae-in, the demining of the Joint Security Area is part of a broader step to “disarm” the zone and turn it to a “place for peace and unity.”

-The other area to be demined is around the so-called “Arrow Head Hill,” where some of the war’s heaviest fighting took place over a strategically important hilltop position.
+The other area being demined is around the so-called “Arrow Head Hill,” where some of the war’s heaviest fighting took place over a strategically important hilltop position.

 Seoul’s Defense Ministry said the remains of about 300 South Korean, French and U.S. soldiers are believed to be in the area.
 The remains of a large number of Chinese and North Korean soldiers are also likely there.